Wh0DKnee/DigitRecognitionNN/README.md

 # DigitRecognitionNN
-Neural Network that recognizes digits.
+Neural Network that recognizes digits in C++.
 Most of the code is based on http://neuralnetworksanddeeplearning.com/chap1.html.